 Inclusive Education in Brazil

-Social inequalities in Brazil directly affect the different conditions of access to education in the country.
-Almost every Brazilian education indicator clearly reflects this fact.
+Social inequalities in Brazil directly affect the different conditions for accessing education in the country.
+Almost all Brazilian indicators highlight this fact.

-Large racial and ethnic inequalities prevail in the Brazilian society (especially in some specific groups such as the indigenous population, the afro-descendant population, the “quilombolas”, the prisonal population and the rural population).
-Literature shows that there are strong correlations between ethnic origin and educational opportunities.
-These coexist side by side with social and regional inequalities, thus contributing to the educational exclusion of a considerable number of youth and adults.
+Deep and broad racial and ethnic inequalities continue to exist in the Brazilian society (especially in relation to some specific groups such as Indigenous population, African descendents, quilombolas, prisoners and rural population).
+The specialized literature shows that there is strong correlation between ethnic background and educational opportunities.
+These relations coexist side by side with social inequalities – including regional inequalities within the country –, which result in educational exclusion of a considerable number of youth and adults.

-UNESCO intends to give support to the country in the implementation of affirmative actions to promote equal opportunities to the access of education including all groups of Brazilian society.
+UNESCO intends to support the country on the implementation of affirmative actions to promote equal opportunities of access to quality education, including all groups of the Brazilian society.